gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 My first stop was the bakery down the end of the street.
 I had four traps under their floor, and six more in the rafters where the baker hung sacks of flour and bread.
-I didn't bother to string my fowling bow as I was checking them---the baker's cat wasn't Gifted, but she would have had her back up if there was anything skulking about.
+I didn't bother to string my fowling bow as I was checking them—the baker's cat wasn't Gifted, but she would have had her back up if there was anything skulking about.